STATUS: COMPLETED 2023

 Arthur Dos Santos

 Clad in vertical corrugated metal and obeying stringent fire separation requirements, the relatively expressionless building is at once austere and luxurious.
-Aluminum frame windows and skylights are strategically situated to maximize light, cross-ventilation, and signal a sense of spacious continuity from one narrow zone to the next.
+Aluminum frame windows and skylights are strategically situated to maximize light and cross-ventilation and signal a sense of spacious continuity from one narrow zone to the next.